 “We can real-time document exactly what went on the field, what day it went on the field, what the GPS location of the field is,” Gary said.
 “So, as the future comes and more and more documentation is required, we're already there.”

-Secondly, Gary stressed the spreaders’ accuracy, which will help growers stop over-applying and under-applying manure, saving them time and money.
+Secondly, Gary stressed the spreaders’ accuracy, which will help prevent over-application and under-application of manure, saving them time and money.
 A more accurate spread also goes hand in hand with environmental stewardship, a growing concern when it comes to consumer perception.

 “The consumer of the product that we're bringing to the grocery store, I don't think they're as price-sensitive as we would like to think,” Gary said.
 “But I think it's getting pretty evident that they're going to be sensitive as to how careful we are out here of using our resources and managing our resources.”

 The variable-rate manure spreaders are set to hit the market within the next year through Plains Innovation.
 Although they can’t reveal the exact price point yet, Joey says the spreaders will be competitively priced with other spreaders on the market.